 Jennifer holds a bachelor’s degree in psychology and a master’s degree in counseling psychology from California Polytechnic University, San Luis Obispo, and is a graduate of the Harvard Business School’s Strategic Perspectives in Nonprofit Management program.

-Ray BramsonChief Impact Officer
+Ray BramsonChief Operating Officer

-Ray Bramson is working to develop targeted investment and engagement strategies to end homelessness in Santa Clara County.
-Having focused on homelessness and housing issues for the majority of his career, Ray most recently worked for the City of San Jose, leading the City’s Homelessness Interventions and Solutions Division for the past five years.
+Ray works systematically to meet Destination: Home’s goals by addressing key staffing, process, and infrastructure issues, while also overseeing the organization’s housing loan portfolio, grantmaking, and development functions.
+Having focused on homelessness and affordable housing issues for the majority of his career, Ray previously worked for the City of San Jose, leading the City’s Homelessness Interventions and Solutions Division for over five years.
 Prior to joining the City, he was a philanthropy manager at Silicon Valley Community Foundation, and before that Ray worked with HomeFirst–a Santa Clara County safety net organization–as director of development.